1. Blog

 Functional CV Format

-Functional CVs focuses on your skill sets.
+Functional CVs focus on your skill sets.
 You can include soft skills, such as excellent time-management, adaptability and leadership skills, or more technical and hard skills, which will depend on the industry and job listing you’re applying for.
 For example, if you’re applying for a job as an engineer, you might discuss your mathematics or project management skills.
 You can make your Functional CV even more memorable by touching on previous projects you’ve completed, any social initiatives you’ve participated in and relevant conferences or training you’ve completed.

 Combination CV Format